 Sharing hardship can develop emotional traits in students like empathy, cooperation, and respect.
 In challenging team activities, kids learn to share their struggles with other team members.
 They also understand the value of helping and sharing your burdens with others.
 This will allow students to express their emotions and understand other people’s feelings at the right time.

 Teamwork is a stepping stone to nurturing leadership skills in your class.
 Working in a team allows students to lead other members.
 They learn to take responsibility for their actions.
 When children pick leadership skills early in their lives, they grow as disciplined and considerate people.

 10 Fun Outdoor Classroom Team Building Activities for Kids

-	Your students are already coped all day indoors.
-So, you should take them outdoors for some fresh air and participate in some entertaining team building activities, such as:
+Your students have already coped all day indoors.
+So, you should take them outdoors for some fresh air and participate in some entertaining team-building activities, such as:

 1. Silent Line Up